Messaging events and service responses are redirected to a store interface implementation inside your app that you register on SDK initialisation.

 @end

-This implementation should queue changes in a single pending transaction and perform the db inserts/update when 'endTransaction' method is called.
-The underlying data should be synchronised since the transactions can be performed in different threads.
+method is called.
+The underlying data should be synchronised, since the transactions can be performed in different threads.

-SDK will internally call below methods to start queuing changes and to tell the store to apply the changes.
+The SDK internally calls below methods to start queuing changes and to tell the store to apply the changes:

 // begin transaction, from this point calling other methods of this class will queue store updates and inserts to be executed when {@link ChatStore#endTransaction()} on same instance is called